pdfgrep 1.4.0 is now available and contains many improvements and new features. Thanks to everyone who helped with this release!

 This is especially useful if your filenames frequently contain colons, as is the case under windows.

-Also, it is now possible to search multiple PDFs encrypted with different passwords by passing more than one --password
+Also, it is now possible to search multiple PDFs encrypted with

-argument to pdfgrep.
+pdfgrep.
 Each password will be tried on each PDF.